MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 1. Append the variables and their definitions to the bot's URL as [query string parameters](https://en.wikipedia.org/wiki/Query_string) (in the format of `botURL?variableName1=variableDefinition1&variableName2=variableDefinition2`).
 For example:

-    - You have a global variable named `bot.UserName`.
+    - You have a global variable named `global.UserName`.
     - Your bot's URL is _https://web.powerva.microsoft.com/webchat/bots/12345_.
     - To pass in the user name when starting a bot conversation on a website, you can attach the `UserName=` query string as: _https://web.powerva.microsoft.com/webchat/bots/12345?UserName=Renata_.